 - to tackle long-term youth unemployment through Talent Match Birmingham & Solihull.

-In addition, we’ll explore how our partnership with the Office of the Police and Crime Commissioner has brought significant resources and support to local community groups working to tackle knife crime and gang violence.
+We’ll also explore how our partnership with the Office of the Police and Crime Commissioner has brought significant resources and support to local community groups working to tackle knife crime and gang violence.

 We’ll touch on our growing work with the city’s health economy which enables us to provide support around Personal Health Budgets and End of Life Care as well as offer local citizens, communities, and health practitioners access to the Route2Wellbeing health portal.

 In addition, we’ll consider the significance of our trading arm, BVSC Enterprises, which enhances our sustainability, resilience and reach.
-The thriving social enterprise helps us to deliver our acclaimed Training at BVSC courses, our ever-busy BVSC Conferences service, and high-quality meeting and office space at The Centre for Voluntary Action in Digbeth.
-We’ll also share the value of our popular communications channels – including our website, Friday e-bulletin, and Update blog – which continue to assist our members and partners in staying connected, engaged and informed.
+The thriving social enterprise helps us to deliver our acclaimed Training at BVSC courses, our ever-busy Conferences at BVSC service, and high-quality meeting and office space at The Centre for Voluntary Action in Digbeth.
+We’ll also share the value of our popular communications channels – including our Website, Friday e-bulletin, and Update blog – which continue to assist our members and partners in staying connected, engaged and informed.

 Our future considerations will include a look at our recent successful VCS Summit the forthcoming Civil Society Forum, and our ongoing role in ensuring the city’s voluntary and community sector is equipped to engage with and influence the decisions which affect Birmingham’s citizens as a whole, and our beneficiaries in particular.